1.0 Policy Statement

 4.3.1 In most cases, complaints will be dealt with via the informal stage before progressing to the formal stage.
 It is acknowledged however, that on occasion, dependent on the nature of the complaint, it may be appropriate to proceed straight to the formal stage, in agreement with the school and the complainant.

-4.3.2 The Complaints Coordinator will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days after notifying the Headteacher or Trust Senior Officer responsible for Stage 2 (see table below) who will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+4.3.2 The Complaints Coordinator will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 3 school days after notifying the Headteacher or Central Senior Officer responsible for Stage 2 (see table below) who will seek to clarify the nature of the complaint, what remains unresolved and explore possible resolutions.
 It should be considered whether a face-to-face meeting is the most appropriate way of doing this, or whether a telephone conversation is sufficient before an investigation commences.

 *The investigation can be delegated to a senior leader but not the decision to be taken.

-4.3.4 At the conclusion of the investigation, a face to face meeting will be held with the complainant, followed by written correspondence within 10 school days of the date of receipt of the complaint.
-If this deadline cannot be met, the complainant will be provided with an update and revised response date.
+4.3.4 At the conclusion of the investigation, a face-to-face meeting will be held with the complainant, followed by written correspondence within 15 school days of the date of receipt of the complaint.
+If this deadline cannot be met, the complainant will be provided with an update and revised response date (See 3.4.2)

 4.3.5 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions taken/will be taken to resolve the complaint.
-The complainant will be advised how to escalate their complaint, should they remain dissatisfied with the outcome of Stage 2.
+The complainant will be advised how to escalate their complaint to Stage 3 of this procedure, should they remain dissatisfied with the outcome of Stage 2.

 4.4 Stage 3 – Formal Complaints

-4.4.1 If the complaint is not resolved through Stages 1 and 2, either the school or the complainant can ask for additional assessment of the complaint by a member of senior staff from the Trust.
-This may be a member of the central team or a member of staff from a different school in the Trust.
+4.4.1 If the complaint is not resolved through Stages 1 and 2, either the school or the complainant can ask for additional assessment of the complaint by a member of senior staff from the Central Team.
+This may also be a member of senior staff from a different school in the Trust to support the Central Team.
 It will not be the same person who has had any prior involvement or will have future involvement with the complaint.

 4.4.2 This is another opportunity to resolve the complaint without the need for a formal panel hearing.

-4.4.3 The Trust will endeavour to provide a written response within 10 school days of receipt of the complaint.
+4.4.3 The Central Team representative will endeavour to provide a written response within 15 school days of receipt of the complaint.
+If this deadline cannot be met, the complainant will be provided with an update and revised response date (See 3.4.2)

 4.5 Stage 4 – Panel Hearing